UbuntuNoshi/PortX/README.md

 ## Effective deFi portfolio management.

+This is a pure quant aproach.
+Yes there are qualitative approaches.
+But the scope of this project is pure portfolio quants and incorporating AI.

-Why deFi?
-To effectively allocate to the best assets at the best quantities, needs large compute.
-And why not be able to go directly to the market?
+...to effectively allocate to the best assets at the best quantities, needs large compute.
+And why not be able to go directly to the market without a middleman charging you an annual fee?
+LFG DeFi.

 Yes, we are going to disrupt the investment management industry.
 The aim is to get the most return for the least risk and outperform some benchmark.
+And middlemen are too expensive.

+The goal:
-Max(active risk adjusted return)
+Max(active risk adjusted return) after fees.

+---

 ## The theory: